-Tigernut four is made from grinding tiger nuts into flour.
+Tigernut flour is made from grinding tiger nuts into flour.
 However, tiger nuts are not actually nuts, which is why it’s completely AIP-friendly.

 Tiger nuts are actually small root vegetables, about the size of chickpeas, and are rich in prebiotic fiber.

 Tigernut flour works well with other flours, such as coconut flour and tapioca flour.
 It has a nutty and slightly sweet taste and helps add a sweet flavor and crunchy texture to baked goods.